ksingh66/RideInsight/README.md

 - **CSV/Text Parsing and Querying**: The chatbot can load and process ride data from `.txt` files, containing details such as `Booking#`, `Chauffeur`, `Price`, `Date`, etc.
 - **RAG-based Query Responses**: The chatbot uses **LangChain** and **Pinecone** for context retrieval and to answer user queries dynamically.
   - Examples include:
-    - "Who made the most money in July?"
+    - "Who made the most money?"
     - "How many rides did Chauffeur X complete last month?"
-    - "What is the total earnings for a specific date range?"
+    - "What is the total earnings for Chauffeur X?"
-- **Data Retrieval**: The chatbot uses **Pinecone**'s vector search to retrieve relevant context from the ride data and then generates answers using a **Groq** model through **LangChain**.
+- **Data Retrieval**: The chatbot uses **Pinecone**'s vector search to retrieve relevant context from a seperate vector storage and then uses pandas to generate a summary of a CSV , then it generates answers using a **Groq** model through **LangChain**.
 - **Flexible Data Input**: Ability to load ride records in text format and index them for later querying.

 ### Planned Improvements